malikyousef/miRdisNET/README.md

 For more information about the Knime platform you might visit https://www.knime.com/software-overview <br>
 See this [page](pages/SettingsKnime.md) for information about setting Knime.<br>
 Visit this [page](https://github.com/malikyousef/miRdisNET/blob/main/pages/output.md) for the outputs of PriPath.
+The Knime workflow name is "miRdisNET.knwf" that you might [download](miRdisNET.knwf) and run throug the [Knime](https://www.knime.com/)platform

 ## miRdisNET main workflow is: ##